AspenJames/rust_fahrenheight_to_celcius/README.md

-# Fahrenheit to Celcius Converter
+# Fahrenheit to Celsius Converter

-This is a simple command line interface to convert Fahrenheit to Celcius written entirely in Rust.
+This is a simple command line interface to convert Fahrenheit to Celsius written entirely in Rust.

 ## License